-A similar recipe to loaded fries except using lots of different vegetables perfect for a winter comfort meal whilst still adding that extra speed food in to your meal.
+A similar recipe to loaded fries except using lots of different vegetables perfect for a winter comfort meal whilst still adding extra veg into your meal.

 Some recommended items from our kitchen for this dish…

 - Double sided dry and liquid measuring spoons for times when you need to measure both liquid and dry ingredients.

 - A decent set of knives for chopping, with a knife sharpener which is always handy.

 - A big time saver for chopping veg with a veg chopper, from onions to carrots this is a god send to chop quickly.